 I’m a leading independent researcher, author, teacher and speaker specialising in research methods, particularly creative methods, and research ethics.

 With over 23 years’ experience as an independent researcher I now teach doctoral students and staff at higher education institutions worldwide.
 I am also a prolific academic author with over 25 titles; notably Creative Research Methods: A Practical Guide and Research and Evaluation for Busy Students and Practitioners, both in their second editions.
 Besides my regular blogs and videos, I also write comics and fiction.
 In 2021, at the age of 56, I was diagnosed Autistic.
 I think my neurodiversity explains my lifelong fascination with, and ability to focus on, words, language and writing.

 I write on research methods and am always happy to discuss this on Twitter, where I am @DrHelenKara.
 I often post on #CRMethods and hold regular Twitter chats at #CRMethodsChat.

 Why might I be useful to you?

-Perhaps you’re an academic preparing a funding bid which would benefit from an experienced independent partner, needing to outsource some existing research work, wanting a guest lecturer for your research methods course or seeking a keynote speaker for a conference.
+Perhaps you’re an academic preparing a funding bid which would benefit from an experienced independent partner, or needing to outsource some existing research work, or wanting a guest lecturer for your research methods course, or seeking a keynote speaker for a conference.

 Or someone I haven’t thought of…

-Whichever, please do get in touch; I’m always happy to discuss research methods for any reason.
-No charge, no obligation.
+Whichever, please do get in touch.
+I’m always happy to discuss potential paid work, with no charge for an initial discussion.